Diplomate, American Board of Professional Psychology

 Do you take insurance?

-Starting in 2002, I made a deliberate choice to stop working with insurance plans.
-I am not a member of any insurance panels and do not accept insurance payments.
+My practice will happily work with any out-of-network insurance plans, but I am not a direct member of any insurance panels and do not accept insurance payments.
 This has allowed me to provide my best care without interference from third parties.
 Many insurance companies provide out-of-network benefits, which allow you to be reimbursed directly for services rendered by me.
-If you have insurance, please contact your insurance company directly to see if these benefits are part of your plan.
 I will gladly provide you with a monthly super-bill invoice to submit so you can get reimbursed as afforded by your insurance.

 What is your fee structure?

 Please contact my office to discuss fee structure.
-Payment, due at the time of service, can be rendered by cash, check, or use of Visa, MasterCard, or American Express.
-Payments can also be made via Square for added convenience.
+Payment, due at the time of service, can be rendered by cash, check, credit card (thru Square), or Zelle.

 How do I make an appointment?